ming2k/circle-rendering-in-wayland-demo/README.md

 make
 ```

-## Running

-After building, you can run the program from the build directory:
+4. Run the program from the build directory:
 ```bash
 ./wayland-circle
 ```